Global SMEFT Fits at Future Colliders: Higgs + EW fit

 For the constrained-$\Gamma_H$ fit, the outcome of this analysis is similar to that presented in Ref.~\cite{DeBlas:2019qco}, with the exception of the CEPC results where one observes the expected improvement in the sensitivity to Higgs couplings derived from the increase in the luminosity at 240 GeV, together with the addition of the new set of measurements that would be possible at 360 GeV.
+The sensitivity to the aTGC via the optimal observable analysis presented in \autoref{sec:diboson} is also different compared to Ref.~\cite{DeBlas:2019qco}, as we now use all $W$ decay channels (as opposed to only the semi-leptonic channel), but we also use a slightly more conservative selection efficiency, consider cuts not included in \cite{DeBlas:2019qco}, and account for systematic effects associated to the knowledge of the effective beam polarization or the luminosity.

-The reaches on the 3 aTGCs are also improved with respect to the ones in Ref.~\cite{DeBlas:2019qco} due to the use of all decay channel (while Ref.~\cite{DeBlas:2019qco} uses only the semi-leptonic one).
-On the other hand, for the free-$\Gamma_H$ fit, it is essential to have a model independent determination of the Higgs width, without which the Higgs couplings could not be constrained.
+For the free-$\Gamma_H$ fit, it is essential to have a model independent determination of the Higgs width, without which the Higgs couplings could not be constrained.
 Clearly, the $e^+e^-$ colliders have the advantage of the inclusive $HZ$ measurements, while a 125\,GeV muon collider is able to directly measure the Higgs width with a threshold scan.
+There is a potential at the HL-LHC to determine the Higgs total width using off-shell Higgs measurements~\cite{Caola:2013yja,Campbell:2013una} with an uncertainty of 0.75 MeV~\cite{ATLAS:2022hsp,CMS:2022ley}\footnote{This uncertainty is likely to be improved once the $WW$ channel is employed in addition to the current $ZZ$ analyses.}.
+This piece of input has not been included in the global fit since the full EFT treatment for this measurement is not yet available \cite{Azatov:2022kbs}.